cathiele/rpngo/USER_GUIDE.md

 #### History

+Command history is always enabled in memory and can be optionally saved/restored to disk.

-History is set to be automatic on PC (`autohist` is `true`). `autohist` is `false` by default on microcontrollers because of slow write speeds and elevated power usage.
-You can change this behavior by customizing the startup file (e.g. `$HOME/.rpngo`)
+History is set to save automatically on PC (`autohist` is `true`). `autohist` is `false` by default on microcontrollers because of slow write speeds and elevated power usage.
+You can change this behavior by customizing the startup file (e.g.
+`$HOME/.rpngo`)

-For microcontrollers, it is suggeted to bind `hists` to a function key for quick save ability.
+For microcontrollers, it is suggested to bind `hists` to a function key for quick save ability.

 ### Stack Window Properties